Macrofacet Theory for Gaussian Process Statistical Surfaces

 \section{Abstract}

-We present macrofacet theory, taking microfacet theory from micro-space to macro-space by stretching a surface to a volume to make it have microfacet characteristic in marco-space.
-In this way, we have a macroscopic microfacet formulation that uses a classic exponential participating medium.
-Meanwhile, we observe that traditional microfacet models are equivalent to Gaussian processes in definition but ignore the correlation along the geometric normal of macro-surface.
-We extend microfacet theory so that macrofacet can handle this problem and represent Gaussian process implicit surfaces in a statistical way.
-As a result, our approach converts Gaussian process implicit surfaces into classic exponential media to render surfaces, volumes and in-betweens without realization.
-These enable efficient rendering with performance improvement compared to realization-based approaches, while bridging microfacet models and Gaussian processes theoretically.
-Moreover, our approach is easy to implement and friendly for artists.
+We present macrofacet theory to extend microfacet theory from the micro-space to the macro-space.
+This is achieved by transforming surfaces into volumetric representations that preserve microfacet characteristics.
+Therefore, we formulate a macroscopic microfacet model using a classic exponential participating medium.
+Meanwhile, we observe that traditional microfacet models are equivalent to Gaussian processes by definition but ignore the correlation along the geometric normal of the macro-surface.
+We extend microfacet theory to address this limitation.
+Our formulation represents Gaussian process implicit surfaces in a statistical manner, which we refer to as Gaussian process statistical surfaces.
+As a result, our approach converts Gaussian process statistical surfaces into classic exponential media to render surfaces, volumes and in-betweens without realizations.
+This enables efficient rendering and improves performance compared to realization-based approaches, while theoretically bridging microfacet models and Gaussian processes.
+Moreover, our approach is easy to implement.

 \ccsdesc[500]{Computing methodologies~Reflectance modeling}

 \keywords{volumetric light transport, stochastic processes, implicit surfaces, microfacet theory, microflake theory}